kingslayer2357/Doom-Bot/README.md

 # Doom-Bot
 It is an AI powered bot playing Doom-game using deep convolutional Q-Learning.
 It is linux based AI powered model,we can save the videos of our AI playing doom and see it improve over time,though it learns very fast.
-It find the best way to complete the level.
+It find the best way to complete the level.The environment is from open ai gym.

 Setup Instructions:
 Please follow these steps to set up the VM: